bitwarden/help/_articles/send/about-send.md

 Bitwarden Send is a secure way to transmit sensitive information to **anyone**.
 A Send, which can contain plaintext or file attachments up to 100 MB, generates a unique and secure link which can be shared with anyone (including those who *do not* have Bitwarden accounts) via text, email, or whatever communication channel you prefer.
 Every send operation is:

 - **End-to-end Encrypted**: Data in a Send is encrypted on creation, and only decrypted when a recipient opens the received link.
-The generated link doesn't contain any data related to the Send's contents, so it's safe to share over intermediary communications services without exposing information to anyone but the recipient.
+The generated link doesn't contain any data related to the Send's contents, so it's safe to share over intermediary communications services without exposing information to any those intermediary services.

 - **Customizably Ephemeral**: Sends are designed to be ephemeral, so every Send that you creates requires a Deletion Date that will trigger automatic deletion from all systems.
 With additional options to automate a Expiration Date and Maximum Access Count, every Send can be configured to be available to recipients for only as long as you need it to be.